rianders/poweringprojects/PITCHME.md

 * What do we know now?

 ---
-# Adventure: The Power Detective
+# Adventure: The Power Detective Team
 ---
 # What knowledge do he right now as a power detective?
 ---